 A crucial step for any international SEO or PPC campaign is multilingual keyword research.
 This gives you the edge over your competitors.
 It allows you to target keywords that plenty of people search for in your target country that are relatively easy to rank for.

-In this article we explain how to do keyword research and then use it for SEO translations or when creating new content.
-Finally, we provide a strategy on researching multilingual keywords even when you don’t speak the language.
+In this article we explain how to do keyword research and use it for SEO translations or when creating new content.
+Would you rather we created a keyword report for you?
+For free?
+Then just fill in the form below.

 - Keyword research fundamentals